-Each residence life student is requested to submit a self-reported medical history at the time of initial enrollment.
-It is further requested that the student update the history each semester if there is a change in any health-related condition.
+Each residence life student is requested to submit a selfreported medical history at the time of initial enrollment.
+It is further requested that the student update his or her medical history each semester if there is a change in any health-related condition.